DavidTu21/Deep-Learning-based-skin-cancer-classification/README.md

 •	The training performance of the model after each epoch will be saved in ‘model_data’ directory as a .csv file.
 The weights will be saved in the same directory too.

-Note: As the training data set has imbalanced samples among classes.
+**Note**: As the training data set has imbalanced samples among classes.
 We have used some techniques to handle this imbalanced dataset, such as balanced weight, focal loss and dropout.
 See: https://towardsdatascience.com/handling-imbalanced-datasets-in-deep-learning-f48407a0e758

-Note: Task 3 refers to the image classification process, Task 1 refers to the image segmentation process
+**Note**: Task 3 refers to the image classification process, Task 1 refers to the image segmentation process

 # 2.2 Classification model evaluation: